caseyjkey/twitter-sentiment-analysis/README.md

-# Flock
+# Twitter Sentiment Analyzer

-Flock is a Python library for collecting real-time datasets from Twitter.
+This is a Python library for identifying sentiment of different topics live from Twitter.

 Twitter does not allow streaming from multiple tracks.
 This tool allows you to monitor a stream of many keywords, and group those tweets with labels.
+These Tweets are analyzed and their 'mood' is determined using an amalgam of algorithms.

 ## Usage
 First create a twitter-creds.json file with your keys and tokens from a [Twitter Developer] app.